bekk/react-native-workshop/README.md

 As promised in the previous task, we now shift our attention back to the `NewMessage`component.
 Right now it's unreachable for the user, so we need to implement a transition to it.

 Before you dive back into your code, let's take a closer look at how navigation is set up in the application.
-We use the `Navigator`component of React Native, wrapped in a custom component that handles some boilerplate code – like how transitions between routes are animated and how the navigation bar is configured. `Navigator` is basically a stack – you push a view to it to transition to that view, and you pop to go back to previous view.
-To abstract this away, we have added actions `navigateTo` and `navigatePop` so you can use to navigate. `navigateTo` takes in route object.
+We use the `Navigator`component of React Native, wrapped in a custom component that handles some boilerplate code – like how transitions between routes are animated and how the navigation bar is configured. `Navigator` is basically a stack – you push a view to transition to that view, and you pop it to go back to the previous view.
+To abstract this away, we have added two actions, `navigateTo` and `navigatePop` that you can use to navigate. `navigateTo` expects a route object as an argument.
 See `routes.js`.

 a) __Button.__ We need a button to initiate a transition to `NewMessage`.
 To ensure a great native look in our app, we'll implement the button platform specific:
  * __Android:__ Implement the button as a floating button above the list view.
 We have added react-native-material-kit to the project so can use to get material design feel.
 Use `ColoredFab`(`colored-fab.js`).
 You should add the button in the render method of `MessageListContainer` (`messages-list-container.js`).